HARVARD CONNECTION: Sara Su Jones, AB’96, JD’01

 4:00 Driehaus Museum opens

-5:00 Tour Museum
+5:00 Self-guided Tour of the Museum

 5:30 Doors open, Murphy Auditorium